-A member of the Education and Training Inspectorate Inspection Services Team will contact the organisation by telephone to provide notification of the planned Scrutiny Visit.
+A member of the Education and Training Inspectorate Inspection Services Team will contact the organisation by telephone at least two weeks before the planned Scrutiny Visit to provide notification of the date of the planned Scrutiny Visit.

-Following the notification of the visit, the Reporting Inspector will contact the organisation by telephone to inform them of the arrangements for the visit.
+Following the notification of the visit, the Reporting Inspector will contact the organisation by telephone to discuss of the arrangements for the visit.
 This will include details on the timing of the visit, evaluation activities and the arrangements for reporting back key findings.
 The organisation will not need to prepare any additional documentation in advance of the Scrutiny Visit: only the most relevant high-level existing documents and information should be provided.